Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

 Feel free to explore these resources to enhance your skills and stay updated on the latest trends in R, AR, and VR!

-##  Fun facts 🍿 :pizza: :hamburger: :icecream: :coffee:
+##  Fun Facts 🍿 :pizza: :hamburger: :icecream: :coffee:

 Here are some fun facts across different categories: